 Dr. Amodio was born and raised in the U.S.A., but has lived in The Gambia and La Ceiba, Honduras before moving to Milan in 2006.
 He received his BA in Biology from Earlham College, his MAT from Emory University and his EdD in International Educational Leadership from Lehigh University.

 After college he spent two years volunteering in a small rural village in The Gambia, West Africa, as a community forestry extensionist.
 Ironically, he was stationed in an area of the country where all the trees had already been cut down to farm peanuts and millet.
 In the end, he worked with local groups to set up fruit orchards, gardens and a poultry cooperative.
 Any free time was spent volunteering as a teacher at a nearby school.
 He learning to speak Pulaar and made life-long friends who he has visited many times.
 He credits this amazing experience with a great appreciation for the simple life, nature and the importance of family and friends.
 He learned to be patient and flexible, and most importantly, he realized that we are all born with the basic human quality of goodness.

-Dr. Amodio is married and has two beautiful boys, Pietro and Marco, who are students at ASM.
-When not dedicated to fatherhood and school, he is an avid photographer, enjoys ceramics, snowboarding and exploring Italy.
+Dr. Amodio is married and has two beautiful boys, Pietro and Marco, who are are students at ASM.
+When not dedicated to fatherhood and school, he is an avid photographer, enjoys making films, snowboarding and exploring Italy.